 Powerful and Simple Way to Support Our Work

 When the original purpose for a life insurance policy no longer applies—such as educating children now grown or providing financial security for a spouse—your policy can become a powerful and simple way to support our work.
-There are three ways to give life insurance to Syracuse University:
+There are 2 ways to donate life insurance to Syracuse University:

-Name us a beneficiary of the policy.
-This gift is as simple as updating your beneficiary designation form with the policy holder.
-You can designate us as the primary beneficiary for a percentage or specific amount.
-You can also make us the contingent beneficiary so that we will receive the balance of your policy only if your primary beneficiary doesn't survive you.
+1. Name Syracuse University a beneficiary of the policy.
+This gift is as simple as updating your beneficiary designation form.
+You can designate Syracuse University as the primary beneficiary for a percentage or specific amount.
+You can make us the contingent beneficiary so that we will receive the balance of your policy or if your primary beneficiary does not survive you.

 See How It Works